Hola, mi gente!

 Lima wins here.

-Lima beats all South American countries in the food department.
+Peru beats all South American countries in the food department.
 Ecuadorian food leaves a lot to be desired.
 Carb rich, lots of fried dishes and little variety.
-It's been said that you can get good seafood on the coast of Ecuador (I've never been), but in Quito you'll mainly be stuck with staple dishes - rice, chicken, plantains.
-I found it all rather... underwhelming.
+In Quito, you'll mainly be stuck with staple dishes - rice, chicken, plantains.
+I found it all rather underwhelming.
+They have western food as well, and a few Middle Eastern places, but as for local Ecuadorian fare, well, it just ain't that good.

-The only food that is done better in Ecuador than Peru is pork and baked goods (namely bread and pastries).
+The only food I experienced that was done better in Ecuador than Peru was pork and baked goods (namely bread and pastries).

 But it's not enough to compare to the culinary paradise that is Lima, Peru.